 Why am I writing all this openly…?
 Well, last night during my meditation, I was overcome with a wave of extreme emotion – as in immediate sobbing – I think it was a sort of breakthrough.

 I was thinking about how next year is my 30th HS reunion year – which is big.
 I graduated early in January 1987, and I was kicked out of my family’s house that February over religious differences… locked out, actually.
-My memory went right to my 3 younger sisters crying behind the oval window in the big front door of my house after the folks locking me out because I spent the night at a friends house who wasn’t a Jehovah’s Witness.
+My memory went right to my 3 younger sisters crying behind the oval window in the big front door of my house.
+My folks locked me out because I spent the night at a friends house who wasn’t a Jehovah’s Witness.

 The realization that that was my last encounter with any of my sisters -seeing or talking to them… and it has been almost 30 years!
 It hit me like a ton of bricks.
 I worked through my whole routine while crying.
 I thought I was emotionally ‘over’ all of this stuff – it has been 3 decades after all… but no, all I could think about was the family I lost due to religion.
 Three sisters, 30 years.
 I don’t even know their last names since they’ve all been married.
 So sad.
 I also have a brother who was born after I left home – I have yet to meet him, but he recently left the religion too!
 I may have a bit of family after all… but, my real question is this: How do I grieve a family that is not even dead, people who only choose not to talk to me…?

 After a bit of memory flash, I started thinking of the relationship with my own daughter, how wonderful it is – how wonderful she is.
 And I just can’t, for the life of me, imagine kicking her out of my life – over a difference in belief.
-I love her so much… makes me wonder just HOW my parent’s can hold tight to their “tough love” approach for all this time.
+My daughter is my life, I love her so much… makes me wonder just HOW my parent’s can hold tight to their “tough love” approach for all this time.
 I just don’t understand.

-I think it’s important for me to figure this out.
-I need to vent or release these emotions – of course what comes to mind is making a quilt.
+It’s important for me to figure this out.
+The need to vent or release these emotions is intense.
+Of course what comes to mind is making a quilt.
 I think I need to make a quilt that will help remember my family with love and forgiveness, and then be able to move on.
 I had hopes that at some point they would open their eyes and see things for what they are, and leave that religion… or at least be open to respecting my beliefs so we can have a relationship again.
 Those hopes are dwindling down to nothing, and I have to come to terms with the fact I may never see or hear from them again, which I have to admit, seems worse than if they had died.

 I have always been set apart from the group, and the one group I thought truly loved me (my family) has separated themselves from me.
 I think this is all part of why I feel so awkward and uncomfortable in most social situations, but I’m getting better.
 It just makes me think of all the multiple reasons some people are socially awkward… and I have a lot of empathy when I see it.
 You just never know what someones’ experience might be.